 There will be something special to which we want to give.
 We pray individually and get a figure and then I tell Judy what I want to do.
 Most times, we are together, but there have been times Judy would say, “I felt more than that.”
 What did we do?
 We went with the bigger number.

 I am cautious when I tell this story, but maybe it will challenge you to give big one day.
 When we began this church in 1987, Judy and I gave our house.
 It was a nearly new house.
 We built all 2,300 square feet of it.
 We knew God gave it to us and would bless us.
-We were excited about giving it and from that giving, the lives of many, many people have come to the Lord and experienced a great spiritual change.
+Moreover, we were excited about giving it and from that giving, the lives of many, many people have come to the Lord and experienced a great spiritual change.
 That giving RESULTED IN THANKSGIVING TO GOD.

 Have you ever heard the statement, “Money changes people”?
 It’s true.
 Money does change people.
 However, I don’t think I have ever heard anyone say, “Money changes ME.”
 It does.
 It will change you for better or for worse.
 Sadly, usually worse.
 Let’s look at a parable Jesus told along these lines.